JakobKSvaneborg/gpaw/doc/summerschools/summerschool24/workflows/workflows.rst

   ───────────────────────────────────────────────────────────────────────────────
   done     0/0               N/A-0/1       00:00:04 tree/relax
   done     1/1               N/A-0/1       00:00:01 tree/groundstate
+  done     1/1               N/A-0/1       00:00:00 tree/bandpath
-  done     1/1               N/A-0/1       00:00:04 tree/bandstructure
+  done     2/2               N/A-0/1       00:00:05 tree/bandstructure

-This way, we can comfortably work with larger numbers of tasks.
+This way, we can comfortably work with larger numbers of tasks and we do not have to care about running or changing them in the right order.

 If we edit the workflow such that tasks receive different inputs, TaskBlaster will mark the affected tasks with a conflict.